 Polymers containing polar five-membered cyclic carbonate group have potential applications as reactive polymers [65] and useful in Li+ ion batteries [66-69].
 Use of cyclic carbonate group is attractive as, e.g., its reaction with amines [70] will yield hydroxyurethanes quantitatively without the use of hazardous isocyanates and without any by-product.
 The synthesis of α , ω -di(cyclic carbonate) telechelics poly(trimethylene carbonate)s [71], telechelic polyoxazoline carrying five-membered cyclic carbonate and oxazolium end groups [72] by cationic ROP of 2-methyl-2-oxazoline using glycerol carbonate tosylate as initiator and cyclic carbonate-end functional poly(methyl methacrylate) using 2-oxo-1,3-dioxolan-4-yl-(methyl-2-bromo-2-methylpropanoate) initiator via ATRP [73] are reported in the literature.
-We have reported [74,75] the synthesis of α -(cyclic carbonate), ω -hydroxyl telechelic PCL with controlled molecular weights and well-defined end groups using the initiator glycerol 1,2-carbonate and 4-arm star PCL with controlled molecular weights using ROP technique.
-Among lactides, we have considered PDLLA as it is amorphous in nature ($T_g = 45-50$ °C) and is usually consider in applications such as controlled molecular weights and well-defined end groups using a controlled drug release.
-Here in our report, the synthesis of cyclic carbonate end-functional and bio-based glycerol 1,2-carbonate (GC).
+We have reported [74,75] the synthesis of α -(cyclic carbonate), ω -hydroxyl telechelic PCL with controlled molecular weights and well-defined end groups using the initiator glycerol 1,2-carbonate and catalyzed by Sn(Oct)2.
+To the best of our knowledge, there is no report on the synthesis of cyclic carbonate end-functional PDLLA and 4-arm star PCL with controlled molecular weights using ROP technique.
+Among lactides, we have considered PDLLA as it is amorphous in nature ($T_g = 45$ -50 °C) and is usually consider in applications such as controlled drug release.
+Here in our report, the synthesis of cyclic carbonate end-functional PDLLA and 4-arm star PCL with controlled molecular weights and well-defined end groups resulted from functional and bio-based glycerol 1,2-carbonate (GC).